Audio Tokenization: An Overview#

 Why Audio Tokenization is Important#

 Audio tokenization bridges the gap between continuous audio signals and discrete computational processes.
 Unlike text or images, which are inherently discrete, audio exists as a continuous waveform, presenting unique challenges for digital processing and machine learning applications.
+This is why we usually convert audio into Hard Tokens: Processing audio as a continuous signal is computationally expensive and less efficient than processing it as discrete tokens.

 In machine learning, Tokenization breaks down audio into smaller units called tokens, each assigned a numerical index.
 These tokens are then fed into the model (token encoding) and can be retrieved later (token decoding).